January 21, 2022

 By accessing this link, you will be leaving Risk Management Advisors' website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Management Advisors' website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Management Advisors.

-Administering health benefits and group medical plans for employees is one of the most complex and challenging undertakings companies have to grapple with.
-Understanding the health insurance system is a key strategy in mitigating the risks in terms of time, cost and money for both you as the employer and your employees.
+Administering health benefits and group medical plans for employees is one of the most complex and challenging undertakings companies must grapple with.
+Understanding the health insurance system is a key strategy in mitigating the risks in terms of time, cost, and money for both you as the employer and your employees.

 Since the Preferred Provider Organization (“PPO”) and Health Maintenance Organization (“HMO”) patient-provider models became more prominent strategies for health insurance plans managing benefits around 30 years ago, the cost of administering group medical plans jumped more than 100%.
 This is faster than wages and inflation – a troubling trend for employers and employees alike.

-When the Patient Protection and Affordable Care Act (also known as the “ACA” or “Obamacare”) was passed in 2010, part of the inspiration for this legislation was controlling health care costs for companies and employees.
-New rules around medical loss ratio, or the premium dollars that a health plan spends on medical claims versus the administrative cost, were meant to curb profiteering.
+When the Patient Protection and Affordable Care Act (the ACA or Obamacare) was passed in 2010, part of its inspiration was controlling healthcare costs for companies and employees.
+New rules around the medical loss ratio, or the premium dollars that a health plan spends on medical claims versus the administrative cost, were meant to curb profiteering.
 The result, however, was the exact opposite.

-Lawmakers, effectively, delegated the management of costs to a stakeholder whose interests lie with generating profits.
-It simply is not working the way they intended it would.
+Lawmakers effectively delegated cost management to a stakeholder interested in generating profits.
+It simply is not working as intended.

-Luckily, your company can overcome the status quo and eliminate waste all while streamlining administration and ultimately providing smarter, better, lower-cost health care for your employees.
+Luckily, your company can overcome the status quo, eliminate waste, and streamline administration, ultimately providing your employees with more innovative, better, and lower-cost health care.

 One solution is for your company to assume a self-funded plan model.
-A self-funded plan is a type of health insurance plan typically found in big companies where the employer itself collects premiums from enrollees and takes on the responsibility of paying employees' and dependents' medical claims.
-You can leverage technology, data and close relationships with service providers to cut out the intermediary.
-You can directly contract with the providers, hospitals and facilities of your choice.
+A self-funded plan is a type of health insurance typically found in big companies where the employer collects premiums from enrollees and pays employees' and dependents' medical claims.
+You can leverage technology, data, and close relationships with service providers to eliminate the intermediary.
+You can directly contract with your chosen providers, hospitals, and facilities.
 This strategy can help companies save up to 30% in costs while simultaneously increasing and improving health benefits for their employees.
-Health plans and costs are tailored to each employee specifically based on their circumstances, which is a great benefit.
+Health plans and costs are tailored to each employee based on their circumstances, which greatly benefits them.

 Working with a risk mitigation service can help you as a company navigate the risks that come with administering a self-funded plan model.
-Such a service can help you successfully manage your employee’s benefits on your own.
+Such a service can help you successfully manage your employee’s benefits independently.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.